cailindelgado/comp3506-a1/README.md

-# Algorithms and Data Structures Assignment 1
+# Algorithms and Data Structures A1

 The first assignment for comp3506